viamrobotics/docs/docs/services/frame-system/_index.md

 {{% alert title="Tip" color="tip" %}}

-A knowledgeable user could code a [mobile base](/components/base/wheeled) that is able to report its own position without the need for supplemental transforms with an organic [SLAM](/services/slam) system.
+Experienced users can code a [mobile base](/components/base/wheeled) that is able to report its own position without the need for supplemental transforms with an organic [SLAM](/services/slam) system.

 {{% /alert %}}